InfinitySurface/AWSWebsiteDeployment/README.md

 Weblink - https://anthonysur-2022-website.s3.amazonaws.com/index.html

-Once you clicked on the link, you will be taken to the home page of my website.
+Once you clicked on the link, you will be taken to the home page of the website.

 ### Navigation